Wembley, Western Australia: Galup

-Lake Monger is one of the few lakes remaining in Perth, named after John Henry Monger who was granted land in the southern side of the lake in the early years of European settlement.
+Galup is one of the few lakes remaining in Perth, named Lake Monger until 2025 after John Henry Monger who was granted land in the southern side of the lake in the early years of European settlement, before resuming its original name.
 The abundant wetlands in Perth had long been important to the local Aboriginal people, not only for resources but also because these sites were often camping sites associated with mythological significance.
-For the local Aboriginal people, Lake Monger was used as a campsite until the 1920s.
-European settlers saw wetlands like Lake Monger as both valuable resources and obstructions.
-With the growth of Perth, some discussion occurred regarding the outcome of Lake Monger, including the potential for drainage or agricultural use.
-Eventually, it was decided that Lake Monger would be made into a recreational reserve by reclaiming some of lake with the help of tipping waste, and by the mid-20th century, 30,797 tons of waste had been tipped into the lake.
+For the local Aboriginal people, Galup was used as a campsite until the 1920s.
+European settlers saw wetlands like Galup as both valuable resources and obstructions.
+With the growth of Perth, some discussion occurred regarding the outcome of Galup, including the potential for drainage or agricultural use.
+Eventually, it was decided that Galup would be made into a recreational reserve by reclaiming some of lake with the help of tipping waste, and by the mid-20th century, 30,797 LT of waste had been tipped into the lake.

 History

 Aboriginal history

 The Indigenous people of the land are the Mooro, a subgroup of the Whadjuk, of the Noongar Aboriginal clan inhabiting the upper west region of the Swan River for at least 40,000 years.
 The Mooro used resources throughout the region north of the Swan River and moved as the seasons changed.
 They moved towards the lakes during summer, as the wetlands served as an important source of water, food, vegetation, and shelter material.
 The Mooro moved inland to higher altitudes during winter to avoid the coastal weather.
-Lake Monger and Herdsman Lake were called Galup and Ngurgenboro by the Mooro.
+Galup and Herdsman Lake are called and by the Mooro.